USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ---

 *The HII-HPC Cluster has a routine maintenance window scheduled each Thursday at 10:00 p.m.
 (Eastern Time Zone).
-Although often no downtime is necessary, maintenance may extend up to 4 hours during any given window so please plan your work with this possibility in mind.*
+Generally no downtime is necessary but occasionally maintenance requiring downtime may extend from a few minutes up to 4 hours so please plan your work with this possibility in mind.*

 ---